astronomer/docs/astro/best-practices/repo-structure.md

 - supports improved code quality
 - streamlines development workflows
 - enables consistent deployments across environments
-- decreases the time spent getting code in production
+- decreases the time spent getting code to production
 - facilitates collaboration.

 All the CI/CD strategies that Astro supports require utilization of a version control tool such as [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/).
 Implementation of version control is a longstanding software development best practice that enables: